Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 15 Februari 2026 23.45.53 UTC
+- WIB: Senin, 16 Februari 2026 00.37.12 UTC
-- WITA: Senin, 16 Februari 2026 00.45.53 UTC
+- WITA: Senin, 16 Februari 2026 01.37.12 UTC
-- WIT: Senin, 16 Februari 2026 01.45.53 UTC
+- WIT: Senin, 16 Februari 2026 02.37.12 UTC

 Kutipan Inspiratif:
-"He who controls the past controls the future.
-He who controls the present controls the past."
+"I have never considered a difference of opinion in politics, in religion, in philosophy, as a cause for withdrawing from a friend."

-Kategori: inspirational
+Kategori: friendship